 Even if you eat a fairly healthy diet, your chances of having a deficiency of vitamin D and potassium increase as you get older.
 Many older people have low vitamin D levels due to lack of exposure to the sun, aging skin, and use of sunscreen.
 Older people who take diuretics (water pills) for high blood pressure may also lose a great deal of potassium in their urine.
 If you are also suffering from malnutrition, the result is an increased risk of high blood pressure (hypertension).
 The stress of being malnourished can also cause in increase in blood pressure.

 High blood pressure raises your chance of developing heart disease.
 Therefore, making sure that you have sufficient vitamin D, potassium, and also magnesium and calcium, will help you avoid heart problems.

-If you lack some specific nutrients, particularly vitamins, your nerves may be damaged.
-Some of the most well-known effects are the following:
+If you lack some specific nutrients, particularly vitamins, it may damage your nerves.
+Here are some of the most well-known effects:

-- Thiamine (vitamin B1) deficiency: damages the outer layer of nerves which can lead to numbness and tingling in hands and feet within months of severe deficiency and may increase your risk of heart failure.
+- A lack of thiamine (vitamin B1) damages the outer layer of nerves.
+This can lead to numbness and tingling in hands and feet within months of severe deficiency.
+This may also increase your risk of heart failure.

 - Vitamin B 6 deficiency is linked to numbness and seizures.

-- In extreme cases, a deficiency may cause a condition called burning-foot syndrome.
+- In extreme cases, a lack of vitamins may cause a condition called burning-foot syndrome.

 Posted: March 2012